kognifai/Galore/SDK-documentation/Pipeline Operations.md

 ------

 Creates an averaged FFT with overlap for each channel in the sample set.
-Each part is multiplied with a hanningwindow and the product is an amplitude spectrum.
+Each part is multiplied with a hanning window and the product is an amplitude spectrum.

 Parameters